 Steve, before he became a lawyer and a nationally-known author and publisher of law school study aids, had majored in economics as an undergrad.
 So he did an economic analysis of their where-to-buy-the-cabinets issue.
-“Everything I knew about the business world, and about the status of Internet retailing at that point [in 2016], told me that there had to exist somebody selling high-quality semi-custom cabinetry over the Internet direct to the home-owner, without a retailer as an intermediary.”
+“Everything I knew about the business world, and status of Internet retailing, told me that there had to be somebody selling high-quality semi-custom cabinetry.
+In addition to being internet direct to the home-owner, without a retailer as an intermediary.”

-After less than an hour of research into online kitchen cabinet retailers, Steve was quite surprised to find that there was only one Internet vendor that seemed to offer the same level of high-end semi-custom cabinets sold by upscale local showrooms.
+After less than an hour of research into online kitchen cabinet retailers, Steve was quite surprised.
+He found only one Internet vendor that seemed to offer the same level of high-end semi-custom cabinets sold by upscale local showrooms.
 “There are a lot of low-end cabinetry sources online.
 However, I was not able to identify any other credible source to match the same quality as I would get by going back to the house’s original local high-end supplier.
 So CliqStudios was the only real contender if we wanted to buy online.”

 Cabinet Quality Was Meticulously Inspected By The Emanuels Contractor

-They then submitted that cabinet to their “quite demanding judge,” Vito Luongo, their general contractor, who would be installing the cabinetry into the new kitchen he was building for them.
-Vito is a true Italian craftsman; he immigrated from Italy in the 1970s as a young mason, and over the last 35 years has built Luongo Enterprises into one of the premier residential contractors in the Westchester area.
+They then submitted that cabinet to their “quite demanding judge,” Vito Luongo, their general contractor.
+Vito would be installing the cabinetry into the new kitchen he was building for them.
+Vito is a true Italian craftsman; he immigrated from Italy in the 1970s as a young mason.
+Over the last 35 years, he has built Luongo Enterprises into one of the premier residential contractors in the Westchester area.
 Vito did a meticulous inspection: he and his sons Peter and Joe scrutinized all the wood components, tested the hinge and glide mechanisms, and reviewed the overall cabinet construction.
-When the review was complete, Vito announced that he was really surprised to see that a “dot com” cabinet company could produce a semi-custom cabinet that was on a par with the ones furnished by the local high-end showrooms.
+When the review was complete, Vito announced that he was really surprised with the result.
+Primarily, to see that a “dot com” cabinet company could produce a semi-custom cabinet that was on a par with the ones furnished by the local high-end showrooms.

-Throughout the cabinet-selection process, Max Parangi Architects , of White Plains, NY and Englewood, NJ, was addressing the challenges of grafting an extension onto the front of the house while preserving the home’s overall curbside look.
+Throughout the cabinet-selection process, Max Parangi Architects , of White Plains, NY and Englewood, NJ, was addressing the challenges of grafting.
+Grafting is an extension onto the front of the house while preserving the home’s overall curbside look.
 The firm’s experienced staff would ensure a seamless addition.

-Max and his staff created architectural plans, including placement of appliances; but they decided to leave the specifying of most of the cabinetry details to whatever cabinet supplier ended up with the job.
-The Emanuels’ friend Jitka Exler, a Czech-born interior designer, helped them at this stage, coordinating the proposed cabinetry with the marble countertops, tile flooring, lighting fixtures, and other elements she helped the couple choose and locate.
+Max and his staff created architectural plans, including placement of appliances.
+But, they decided to leave the specific cabinetry details to whatever cabinet supplier ended up with the job.
+The Emanuels’ friend Jitka Exler, a Czech-born interior designer, helped them at this stage.
+She coordinated the proposed cabinetry with marble countertops, tile flooring, lighting fixtures, and their location.

 Perhaps the biggest design issue was cabinet color.
-There was a generous amount of natural light entering the space, a fact that helped Marilyn convince her traditionalist husband to forego classic white cabinets in favor of a bolder color.
-Steve was eventually won over by Marilyn’s idea to balance the Harbor cabinets with the lighter-colored features of the rest of the kitchen.
+Luckily, there was a generous amount of natural light entering the space.
+Because of this, Marilyn was able to convince her traditionalist husband to forego classic white cabinets in favor of a bolder color.
+Steve was eventually won over by Marilyn’s idea to balance the Blue-Gray cabinets with the lighter-colored features of the rest of the kitchen.
 The cabinets, combined with a very light gray floor and a set of one-of-a-kind Italian marble black-white-and-purple countertops with matching backsplash, all blended to create a stunning space.